Teifi Valley Railway: Route

-Narrow Gauge Section
+Narrow gauge section

-For the sake of clarity, this section will describe the route of the narrow gauge line when fully operational prior to 2014.

 The first kilometre due west out of Henllan runs on a shallow embankment through forest.
 The only overbridge on the line is immediately west of Henllan station carrying the B4334 over the railway.
 Around a short north-westerly curve lines Pontprenshitw Station, the terminus when operations began in 1985.
 This station was named after the substantial single-arch brick-built bridge carrying the railway over the River Cynllo gorge and a historic leat, which sits just to the west of the station.
 The bridge, structure number 54 on the line, was built by Joseph Hamlet of West Bromwich in 1893.

 The line was extended west of Pontprenshitw in 1989.
 It runs on an embankment that forms part of the Teifi Valley wall.
 The route crosses Bridge 55, 'Mini-Pont', a small arched access bridge, and along a short straight section to Llandyfriog station.
 This was the second terminus of the line, opened in 1989, and was also a new station with a passing loop.
 Llandyfriog Station closed when the railway was extended again in 2006.

 The 2006 extension took the line to Llandyfriog Riverside station.
 The route ran alongside the A475 on a low embankment, then crossed three small access underbridges.
 The line ended just before Pont Goch - a double-span girder bridge which carried the GWR line over the River Teifi.